technodono/Datapacks/Dungeons+/info.md

 ## Terragen datapack Compatability
 - Terralith
-- All datapacks that change The End & Nether
+- All datapacks that change The End & Nether (not The Overworld)

 ## Uninstalling
 You can remove this data-pack from your world at any point to stop any new structures from being generated in new chunks!